Gronis/OpenEcs/README.md

 struct Position{ int x,y; };

 //EntityAlias
-struct Moveable : EntityAlias<Position, Velocity>{};
+struct Movable : EntityAlias<Position, Velocity>{};

-entities.create<Moveable>(/*What to write here?*/);
+entities.create<Movable>(/*What to write here?*/);

-//In order to create a moveable without providing a constructor
+//In order to create a movable without providing a constructor
 //We must write like this.
-entities.create<Moveable>(Position{0,0}, Velocity{0,0});
+entities.create<Movable>(Position{0,0}, Velocity{0,0});
 //This calls the standard copy constructor for Position and
 //Velocity component.

-//If we want to be able to write something like this: entities.create<Moveable>(0,0,0,0);
+//If we want to be able to write something like this: entities.create<Movable>(0,0,0,0);
 //We need to provide the following constructor, since
-//there is not enouth information specified for the
+//there is not enough information specified for the
-//library to understand how to add create a Moveable. struct Moveable : EntityAlias<Position, Velocity>{
+//library to understand how to add create a Movable. struct Movable : EntityAlias<Position, Velocity>{
-    Moveable(int posX, int posY, int velX, int velY){
+    Movable(int posX, int posY, int velX, int velY){
         add<Position>(posX, posY);
         add<Velocity>(velX, velY);
     }
 };
 ```

-Hopefully, this should help with quick creation of components and EntityAliases without typing "boilerplate code" for the lazy people (like me), while still allowing the flexibility of defining your own constructors when neccessary.
+Hopefully, this should help with quick creation of components and EntityAliases without typing "boilerplate code" for the lazy people (like me), while still allowing the flexibility of defining your own constructors when necessary.

 ###Override operators